tdwg/bdq/tg2/_review/docs/tutorial/index.md

 This “run → analyze patterns → fix causes → re-run” loop is the core Quality Control workflow supported by the BDQ Tests and the Fitness for Use Framework.

 ### 8.3 Quality Assurance Workflow (non-normative)

 In contrast to `Quality Control`, which focuses on finding and fixing errors, `Quality Assurance` is about filtering a dataset down to a subset of records that are fit for some purpose.
-The mechanism for this in the Fitness for Use Framework is to define a set of `MultiRecord` `Measures` that return `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`, filter out records based on underlying `Validation` problems until the `Measure` returns `COMPLETE`.
+The mechanism to support this provided by the Fitness for Use Framework is the use of a set of `MultiRecord` `Measures` that return `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise.
+Then, if some set of `Measures` in the `Use Case's` `MeasurementPolicy` are `NOT_COMPLETE`, data are filtered out of the dataset based on underlying `Validation` problems until the set `Measures` all return `COMPLETE`.
 When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the filtered data set is fit for use with respect to the selected `Use Case`.

+BDQ does not constrain how workflows may perform `Quality Assurance`, but it does provide a standard means for defining dataset-level requirements where `SingleRecord` Test outcomes, potentially modified by adopting proposals for improving the fittness of data from `Amendments` can be aggregated and measured for formal filtering of the data (using the `MultiRecord` `Measures`) to provide formal  `Quality Assurance` of a data set for a `Use Case`.

 ## 9 Round-Up

-There are pitfalls in defining tests for the naive.
+There are pitfalls in defining Tests for the naive.
 Just make sure that the `Expected Response` doesn’t hide any edge cases.
 Easier said than done sometimes: 11 years work went into the BDQ standard, and we were often surprised by "emergent properties" and differing assumptions.
-There are pitfalls in defining tests for the experienced.
+There are pitfalls in defining Tests for the experienced.

-Critical to the process of defining a new test is to iterate.
+Critical to the process of defining a new Test is to iterate.
 Start with a draft definition, create one or more independent implementations, have someone who isn't writing the implementation produce conformance testing data (including looking at values found in the wild), validate the implementation(s) against this data, and discuss any discrepancies between the expected and actual results.
-In all but the most trivial cases, it will be necessary to iterate and refine the test specifications, test implementations, and the test conformance testing data.
-This process of iteration is critical for producing a robust test specification that is clear, unambiguous, and has logic that handles real world data and edge cases.
+In all but the most trivial cases, it will be necessary to iterate and refine the Test specifications, Test implementations, and the Test conformance testing data.
+This process of iteration is critical for producing a robust Test specification that is clear, unambiguous, and has logic that handles real world data and edge cases.

 ### 9.1 Summary of the BDQ Philosophy

 Through these steps, the BDQ standard aims to be "comprehensive but not exhaustive".
-By providing clear rationale, identifying abstract `Information Elements`, and anchoring tests in community-vetted `Use Cases`, the standard creates a stable framework for biodiversity science.
+By providing clear rationale, identifying abstract `Information Elements`, and anchoring Tests in community-vetted `Use Cases`, the standard creates a stable framework for evaluating data quality.
+The emphasis on iteration, conformance testing, and real-world edge cases helps ensure that Tests are not only theoretically sound but also practically effective in improving data fitness for biodiversity science.

 ## Acronyms (non-normative)